Thinking of launching your own online retail business to sell your products to shoppers?

 Shoppers can explore a wide range of online stores and products in a relatively short amount of time, all from the comfort of home.

 Even if their favorite store has a physical location that they can visit, they might not be able to find exactly what they’re trying to buy.
 When they make purchases online, they often have access to products that you might not otherwise encounter.

 Though we tend to take buying products on the internet for granted now, it’s interesting to consider how we got to where we are today.
-This article explores the creator of online shopping, Michael Aldrich, and how ecommerce got its start.
+This article examines the creator of online shopping, Michael Aldrich, and explores the story of how ecommerce got its start.

 Though building an ecommerce website from scratch today is a breeze with WiziShop, there was a time when online stores weren’t around at all.
-It wasn’t until 1979 that inventor and entrepreneur Michael Aldrich invented online shopping in the UK.
+It wasn’t until 1979 that the English inventor, innovator, and entrepreneur Michael Aldrich invented online shopping in the UK.

 Who was Michael Aldrich?

 Born on August 22, 1941 in Welwyn Garden City in England, Aldrich became interested in computers and technology from a young age.
 He attended school at London’s Clapham College.
 Aldrich devoted a significant amount of time and attention to his studies, and his efforts later earned him a scholarship to the University of Hull.

 At the University of Hull, he studied history.
 He met and eventually became engaged to Sandy Kay Hutchings.
 They got married in 1962 and went on to have four children and eight grandchildren.